 You can purchase a Utah State Parks Pass which will give you free entry into every Utah State Park for one annual year for ~$125.
 It expires on December 31st of the year you purchase it.

 Things to Do at Coral Pink Sand Dunes State Park?

 There are so many awesome things to do in Coral Pink Sand Dunes State Park, listed below are some of our FAVORITES:

 One of the best things to do at the dunes is to rent (or bring your own) a sandboard or sand sled!

-You can grab these from the visitors center/fee booth for $25 a board, which includes a wax stick to keep the board sliding down the dunes smoothly.
+You can grab these from the visitor center/fee booth for ~$25 a board, which includes a wax stick to keep the board sliding down the dunes smoothly.

 We had tons of fun going up and down the dunes and enjoyed watching other groups do the same.
 As the dunes slope upwards, it is easy to pick a spot that would be good for young kids, older kids, and even adults to go down.

 The dunes are basically a massive sandbox.
 If you have kids, bring along sand toys!

 Our kids played happily for hours in the sand here both times we visited.